The Biointelligence Explosionby

 So how do biological brains solve the binding problem and become persons?
 In short, we don't know.
 Vitalism is clearly a lost cause.
 Most AI researchers would probably dismiss - or at least discount as wildly speculative - any story of the kind mooted here involving macroscopic quantum coherence grounded in an ontology of physicalistic panpsychism.
+The conjecture should be experimentally falsifiable with the tools of next-generation molecular matter-wave interferometry.
 But in the absence of >any story at all, we are left with a theoretical vacuum and a faith that natural science - or the exponential growth of digital computer processing power culminating in a Technological Singularity - will one day deliver an answer.
 Evolutionary biologist Theodosius Dobzhansky famously observed how "Nothing in Biology Makes Sense Except in the Light of Evolution".
 In the same vein, nothing in the future of intelligent life in the universe makes sense except in the light of a solution to the Hard Problem of Consciousness and the closure of Levine's Explanatory Gap.
 Consciousness is the only reason anything matters at all; and it's the only reason why unitary subjects of experience can ask these questions; and yet materialist orthodoxy has no idea how or why the phenomenon exists.
 Unfortunately, the Hard Problem won't be solved by building more advanced digital zombies who can tell mystified conscious minds the answer.

 Note this claim for the cognitive primacy of biological sentience isn't a denial of the Church-Turing thesis that given infinite time and infinite memory any Turing-universal system can formally simulate the behaviour of any conceivable process that can be digitized.
 Indeed (very) fancifully, if the multiverse were being run on a cosmic supercomputer, speeding up its notional execution a million times would presumably speed us up a million times too.
 But that's not the issue here.
 Rather the claim is that nonbiological AI run on real-world digital computers cannot tackle the truly hard and momentous cognitive challenge of investigating first-person states of egocentric virtual worlds - or understand why some first-person states, e.g. agony or bliss, are intrinsically important, and cause unitary subjects of experience, persons, to act the way we do.